supertwist/fundamentals/cc2mesh.md

 6. **Verify and Inspect**:
    - Make sure to visually inspect the mesh for errors or deviations.
 Adjust parameters and rerun the meshing process if necessary.

-## how can I export a cross-section of a solid from fusion360 as a .DXF file?
+## how can I export a cross-section of a solid from Fusion 360 as a .DXF file?

 1. **Open Your Design**:
    - Launch Fusion 360 and open the design file that contains the solid for which you want to export a cross-section.